fenago/tableau-intermediate/lab-guides/md/Lab_12.md

 Extracting the structure beneath discrete variables
 ----------------------------------------------------------------------

-This recipe will guide you through the process[]{#id326676262 .indexterm} of performing and visualizing the results of correspondence analysis.
+This recipe will guide you through the process of performing and visualizing the results of correspondence analysis.
 Correspondence analysis is a data reduction technique frequently used in brand image studies, but also in other types of research, because it allows us to neatly map brands on a map formed by